horovod/horovod/README.md

 Learn how to optimize your model for inference and remove Horovod operations from the graph [here](docs/inference.md).

-## Troubleshooting

-See the [Troubleshooting](docs/troubleshooting.md) page and please submit the [ticket](https://github.com/uber/horovod/issues/new) if you can't find an answer.

 ## Tensor Fusion

 One of the unique things about Horovod is its ability to interleave communication and computation coupled with the ability